RabbitSharp/pdf-comphare/README.md

 - 🎯 Configurable sensitivity to reduce false positives
 - 🔬 Minimum area threshold to filter noise
 - 🖼️ Optional: Display original documents
+- 📑 **Skip pages manually** by page number
+- 🔤 **Skip pages automatically** by text content

+## Page Skip Features

+### Manual Page Selection
+- Enter specific page numbers to exclude from comparison
+- Comma-separated format (e.g., "1,3,5")
+- Different pages can be skipped from each PDF

+### Text-Based Page Skip (NEW!)
+- Automatically skip pages containing specific text patterns
+- Enter search strings (one per line)
+- Case-sensitive or case-insensitive search
+- Perfect for excluding pages with:
+  - Timestamps or dates
+  - Version numbers
+  - "DRAFT" or "CONFIDENTIAL" watermarks
+  - Dynamic content
+  - Cover pages or table of contents

+### Combined Approach
+- Use both manual and text-based methods together
+- Automatically combines and deduplicates skip lists
+- Provides maximum flexibility

+### Limitations

+- **OCR not supported**: Only works with text-based PDFs (not scanned images)
+- **Exact substring**: Must match the text exactly as it appears
+- **No regex**: Simple substring matching (no regular expressions)
+- **Page-level**: Skips entire pages, not partial content

 ## Accuracy Improvements